Author: Elaine Cunningham

 There are several strategies that an author on the horns of this dilemma might employ.
 The easiest is to punt on telling an overarching story altogether and turn your trilogy into three disconnected stories that share the same characters.
 I can admire that sort of “if you’re in a room with a problem, don’t talk to it” approach — as long as each individual story is fun to read, you end up with three tasty tapas plates instead of one giant dish, and a reader is free to pick up the series at any point.
 We’ve seen Forgotten Realms authors take this tack before.
 Consider the Finder’s Stone trilogy, whose books were self-contained stories that didn’t require reading the others, or the Shadow of the Avatar trilogy, which had no single overarching plot.

 Another would be to give up on making three individually entertaining books with a beginning, rising tension, climax, and conclusion, and instead end the second book on a cliffhanger that leads directly into the third book.
 In this case, you only have to write one giant book and arbitrarily chop it into two or more pieces for publication.
 This neatly sidesteps the difficulties of dividing your plot into discrete chunks, but risks alienating your readers with an unsatisfying and anticlimactic second book if it’s not done well and makes the second book indigestible for a new reader who might pick it up.
-One example would be Tolkien’s The Two Towers, which ends on one of the most famous cliffhangers in all of fantasy.
+One example would be Tolkien’s The Two Towers, which ends on perhaps the most famous cliffhanger in all of fantasy.
 Nearer to home there’s the Realms’ own Viperhand, which strands its protagonists amidst a civilization-destroying apocalypse at the conclusion.

 Some authors are willing to face the fact that the material they’re working with just can’t be made into a satisfying trilogy.
 If you only have two books worth of plot and you’re wary of stretching it too thin, like a little pat of butter scraped over a big piece of toast, perhaps it’s best to set down that plot in two good books and then find some other side story to tell with the third book.
 This strategy gives you better odds of realizing at least two high-quality books with a consistent vision, but makes it likely that the third book will feel like a pointless appendage to an already completed story.
 A classic example would be Mervyn Peake’s Gormenghast series, which tells an epic story of intrigue, murder, and betrayal in two books, then gives us a final book where a character we don’t much care about wanders around a brand new setting.
 An example from the Realms might be the Cleric Quintet, where the overarching plot is resolved by the end of the fourth book and then the fifth book has to build a second climax out of plot remnants left over from its predecessors.
 (A sort of narrative scrapple, if you will.)